remonjames/landing-page/README.md

 This repo contains all the files needed for the example landing page described in The Odin Project's "Foundations" curriculum.

+Special thanks to the owners of this photos:

 Photo by <a href="https://unsplash.com/@nci?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">National Cancer Institute</a> on <a href="https://unsplash.com/s/photos/boardgames?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>